Militarization: Gender

 The military also has a role in defining gender identities.
-War-movies (i.e. Rambo) associate the cultural identities of masculinity with warriors.
+War movies (i.e. Rambo) associate the cultural identities of masculinity with warriors.
 Representations of Vietnam in popular culture display the male body as a weapon of war and contribute to ideals of masculinity in American culture.
 Military prowess has been crucial to understandings of contemporary masculinity in European and American culture.
 During World War I, soldiers who experienced shell-shock were seen as failures of masculinity, unable to withstand war as the ultimate task of manliness.
 The maintenance of military systems relies on ideas about men and manliness as well as ideas about women and femininity, including notions of fallen women and patriotic motherhood.

 Women have been mobilized during times of war to perform tasks seen as incompatible with men's roles in combat, including cooking, laundry, and nursing.
 Women have also been seen as necessary for servicing male soldiers' sexual needs through prostitution.
 For example, during the Vietnam War, Vietnamese women who worked as prostitutes were allowed on US bases as local national Jabaits.

-Civil-military relations
+Civil–military relations

 The role and image of the military within a society is another aspect of militarization.
-At differing times and places in history, soldiers have been viewed as respectable, honoured individuals (for example, this was the reputation of Allied soldiers who liberated the Nazi-occupied Netherlands in WW II, or the view of Americans and Canadians who placed support our troops car-magnets on their vehicles during the war on terror).
+At differing times and places in history, soldiers have been viewed as respectable, honoured individuals (for example, this was the reputation of Allied soldiers who liberated the Nazi-occupied Netherlands in WWII, or the view of Americans and Canadians who placed support our troops car-magnets on their vehicles during the war on terror).
 Military figures can become heroes (for example, the Finnish people's view of the Finnish sniper nicknamed "White Death", who killed many Russian invaders).
-Alternatively, one can brand soldiers as "baby killers" (as U.S. anti-war activists did during and after the Vietnam war) or as war criminals (the Nazi leaders and SS units responsible for the Holocaust).
+Alternatively, one can brand soldiers as "baby killers" (as a few U.S. anti-war activists did during and after the Vietnam War) or as war criminals (the Nazi leaders and SS units responsible for the Holocaust).

+Furthermore, the military can interfere with politics under democratic regimes.
+Between 2018 and 2020 in Brazil, the proportion of retired military personnel occupying significant positions in the national government rose to 6.5% of all first-ranked appointed officials, representing a threefold increase compared to the prior administration.